-Another study advocating importance of initiall advantage is the one by Ginsburgh and van Ours (2003) who investigated indicatiors of success in the Queen Elizabeth Piano Competition.
+Another study advocating importance of initial advantage is the one by Ginsburgh and van Ours (2003) who investigated indicators of success in the Queen Elizabeth Piano Competition.
 They showed that the randomly assigned order in which competitors perform influences the result of competition.
 It means that random success in the competition affects success on market.
 A possible explanation of this phenomenon is that success in the competition serves as a focal point for conformist consumers rather than a token of talent.

 There is yet another different field of study, in which determinants of success are measured, namely sports.
 Its industry is believed to be related enough to display patterns similar to those in art.
 Franck and Nuesch (2008) check the influence of on-field performance and media publicity on the emergence of soccer superstars in Germany.
 They used cross-sectional samples and assumed talent indicators exogenous proving that both talent (measure by professional expertise) and popularity increase demand for sport stars.
 Lehmann and Schulze (2008) adopted a similar approach and regressed salary proxies of 359 players on three performance measures and number of citations in an online magazine.
 They found evidence contrary to Franck and Nuesch: neither performance nor publicity explained salaries at the 5% significance level.
 Two years later those authors performed a similar study (Franck and Nuesch 2010) but allowed for the correction of teams.
 In that case, a single player’s talent was considered his contribution to the team output.
 A team production function was therefore estimated to detect critical elements that affect a team’s success.
-They found evidence that both talent and nonperformance-related popularity contribute to the market value differentials in German soccer league.
+They found evidence that both talent and non-performance-related popularity contribute to the market value differentials in German soccer league.

 When adapting results of stardom studies in sports to art industry, one must bear in mind minor differences between those fields.
-The most important one is the competetive nature of sport.
+The most important one is the competitive nature of sport.
 In a given competition, every sportsman must accomplish the same task.
 On the other hand, artists have more opportunities to express themselves and display talent without artificial limitations.
 Therefore, in art, unlike sports, there are no measurable standards.
 Moreover, talent in art is much harder to define.
 For example, some music appeals to a subset of listeners but not others, because the quality of arts is highly subjective.
 Nonetheless, both Rosen (1981) and Adler (1985) assume a homogenous consumer.
-They argue that heterogenity of tastes does not deteriorate the mechanisms of superstar emergence but confines a producer’s market, which means that consumers of similar preference comprise a market with characteristic stars.
+They argue that heterogeneity of tastes does not deteriorate the mechanisms of superstar emergence but confines a producer’s market, which means that consumers of similar preference comprise a market with characteristic stars.

-The relationship between talent and popularity has been also measured in an exprerimental way.
+The relationship between talent and popularity has been also measured in an experimental way.
 Salganik, Dodds and Watts (2006) conducted an experimental study in an artificial cultural market.
 14,341 participants downloaded new songs either (the order assigned randomly) with or without knowledge of the previous participants’ choices.
 It turned out, that knowing choices of other “customers” contributed to inequality and unpredictability of the market.
-Social influence enhances the skewness of the market distribution and uncertainity of success.
-However, in this study the outcome yielded capricious even in a set up withou knowledge about download statistics.
+Social influence enhances the skewness of the market distribution and uncertainty of success.
+However, in this study the outcome yielded capricious even in a set up without knowledge about download statistics.
 The authors concluded that no metric of a record’s quality can accurately forecast success.

 As shown in this section, the literature on the relationship between talent and stardom is practically limited to a few fundamental theories.
 They are decidedly worth testing.
-However, many different aproaches remain to be applied.
+However, many different approaches remain to be applied.

 3: Popularity gain via recommendation